kyonifer/koma/docs/markdown/General_Usage_Guide/Plotting.md

 # Plotting

-Koma has limited plotting support via xchart.
+Koma has limited plotting support via xchart (JVM only for now).
 The basic functionality mimics that of matplotlib and matlab:

 ```kotlin